I wake up anxious and spring

 medical appointment, I certainly

-don’t have a dinner date or any
+don’t have a brunch date or any

 thing the slightest bit romantic or